Why do we teach Science?

 How do we meet the needs of all children?

 Practical science lessons provide opportunities for all children to become involved in learning.
-This and incorporating Kagan structures into lessons ensures that all children are able to become immersed in the activities to develop their understanding.
+This and incorporating Oracy structures into lessons ensures that all children are able to become immersed in the activities to develop their understanding.

 Each lesson will be recorded in various ways depending on the activity and will always take into account the child’s learning needs.
 For example, some children may be asked to write an explanation whereas others may be required to draw and label diagrams as a way of recording their learning.
 Some of the technology available in school allows children to use voice recordings from which the teacher can assess the learning or record details for observations in EYFS.
-Kagan structures also allow collaborative learning to take place and the children may work together to produce evidence of their learning and understanding, this provides opportunities for children to discuss and draw conclusions together which is proven to aid the consolidation of knowledge.
+Oracy structures also allow collaborative learning to take place and the children may work together to produce evidence of their learning and understanding, this provides opportunities for children to discuss and draw conclusions together which is proven to aid the consolidation of knowledge.

 What do we teach?